26 Years Ago: Clint Black Releases Debut Album, ‘Killin’ Time’

 The Texas native wrote or co-wrote all 10 songs on the album, which sold more than three million copies.
 The album spawned five No. 1 singles, including his debut single, “A Better Man,” and the album’s title track.
 The third single released from the record, “Nobody’s Home,” stayed at the top of the charts for three weeks, while the fourth single, “Walkin’ Away,” held reign in the top spot for two weeks.

-While Black’s impact on country music was swift and lasting, he wasn’t the only artist in 1989 to leave an indelible mark.
-1989 was also the year Garth Brooks, Alan Jackson, Mary Chapin Carpenter and Travis Tritt first hit the airwaves.
-Dubbed the ‘Class of ’89,’ the artists led the way for a new era of country music.
+While Black’s impact on country music was swift and lasting, he wasn’t the only artist who debuted in 1989 to leave an indelible mark.
+That year was also when Garth Brooks, Alan Jackson, Mary Chapin Carpenter and Travis Tritt first hit the airwaves.
+Dubbed the “Class of ’89,” the artists led the way for a new era of country music.

-“I’m proud of my contribution and I feel like I gave it my best,” Black said of the distinction.
+“I’m proud of my contribution,” Black says of the distinction, “and I feel like I gave it my best.”

 Black followed up Killin’ Time with his sophomore record, Put Yourself in My Shoes, which was released the following year.
 That album also sold more than three million copies, and it gave the hitmaker two more No. 1 singles and two more Top 10 songs.

 Throughout his career, the singer-songwriter has sold more than 20 million albums all over the world and had over a dozen No. 1 singles.
 Black’s first six albums sold at least one million copies each, as did his 1995 Greatest Hits record.
 He was inducted into the Grand Ole Opry in 1991, only two years after he made his debut on the famous stage, and says it’s still one of his favorite places to perform.

 “Walking out into the halls and getting your picture taken and people wanting autographs,” he says.
 “You see all the people that you know and you also see fans.
 It’s that crazy feeling you get — there’s excitement backstage at the Opry.”